2018 Medication Therapy Management Program (MTM) Program

 - Dietary supplements and vitamins

 You’ll also receive a Medication Action Plan.
-Your plan may include suggestions from the pharmacist for you and your doctor to discuss during your next doctor visit.
+Your plan may include suggestions from the pharmacist for you and your doctor to discuss at your next visit.

 Targeted Medication Review (TMR)

 We’ll send suggestions to your doctor every three months about prescription drugs that may be safer or work better than your current drugs.
-As always, your prescribing doctor will decide whether to consider our suggestions.
-Your prescription drugs will not change unless you and your doctor decide to change them.
+As always, your doctor will decide whether to consider our suggestions.
+Your prescription drugs won’t change unless you and your doctor decide to change them.

-How will I know if I qualify for the Medication Therapy Management Program (MTM) program?
+How will I know if I qualify for the MTM program?

-If you qualify, we’ll mail you a letter letting you know that you qualify for the MTM program.
-Afterward, you may receive a call from a partner pharmacy, inviting you to schedule a one-on-one medication review at a convenient time.
+If you qualify, we’ll send you a letter to let you know.
+Later, you may receive a call from SinfoniaRx inviting you to schedule a one-on-one medication review on another day at a convenient time.

-Will the Medication Therapy Management Program (MTM Program) pharmacist be calling from my regular pharmacy?
+Will the MTM program pharmacist call from my regular pharmacy?

-Why is a review with a pharmacist important?
+Why is it important to review my medications with a pharmacist?

 Different doctors may write prescriptions for you without knowing all the prescription drugs and over-the-counter (OTC) medications you take.
 For that reason, a pharmacist will: